 From these studies, I felt that I had found a scientific explanation as to how neurons and synapses interact in providing music to the brain.
 This information allowed me to understand why our pilot study was successful.
 When a student played a single rhythmic figure repeatedly, that figure was received by millions, perhaps billions of neurons and synapses thereby allowing it to become permanently embedded in the brain.
 The illustration found below give a graphic explanation as to the process.

 The below illustration shows a student observing two eighth notes.
 The illustration indicates, in the simplest terms, as to how the two eighth notes become permanently embedded in the brain:

 Now, consider this simple explanation, the interplay between neurons and synapses, to be multiplied by one million (1,000,000) to two hundred million (200,000,000) or more neurons and synapses.
 This process (the playing/singing of two eighth notes over and over through lessons, practice, rehearsals and concerts) allows the eighth notes to become again, permanently embedded in the brain for the remainder of a person's lifetime.

-The above numbers are based upon each exercise and related study being played twice a day to develop sight reading improvements.
+The above numbers are based upon each exercise and related study being played once a day to develop sight reading improvements.

 Roger Maxwell graduated from the University of Northern Iowa (formerly known as the Iowa State Teachers College) where he was one of the founding fathers of the “Dimensions in Jazz” program.
 In May 2016, he was inducted into the University's School of Music's Jazz Hall of Fame.